gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 Trusted CA certificates | `XS_CACERT_PATH` | List of files paths with trusted CA certificates used for outbound https connections (UAA, destinations, etc.).
 File paths are separated by [path.delimiter](https://nodejs.org/api/path.html#path_path_delimiter).
 If this is omitted, several well known "root" CAs (like VeriSign) will be used.
 This variable is set automatically by XSA On-premise runtime.
 Reject untrusted certificates | `NODE_TLS_REJECT_UNAUTHORIZED` | By default an outbound https connection is terminated if the remote end does not provide a trusted certificate.
 This check can be disabled by setting `NODE_TLS_REJECT_UNAUTHORIZED` to `0`.
 This is a built-in feature of Node.js. **Note:** Do not use this in production as it compromises security!
 External reverse proxy flag | `EXTERNAL_REVERSE_PROXY` | Boolean value that indicates the use of application router behind an external reverse proxy (outside of Cloud Foundry domain)
+Skip client credentials tokens load on start | `SKIP_CLIENT_CREDENTIALS_TOKENS_LOAD` | Boolean value that indicates that no client credentials tokens should be created during the application router start phase
 [Cross-Origin Resource Sharing](#cross-origin-resource-sharing-configuration) | `CORS` | Configuration regarding CORS enablement.
 Preserve URL fragment | `PRESERVE_FRAGMENT` | When set to `true` or not set, fragment part of the URL provided during first request of not logged-in user to protected route will be preserved, and after login flow user is redirected to original URL including fragment part.
 However, this may break programmatic access to Approuter (e.g. e2e tests), since it introduces change in login flow, which is incompatible with Approuter version 4.0.1 and earlier.
 Setting value to `false` makes login flow backward compatible, however will not take fragment part of the URL into account.
 [Direct Routing URI Patterns](#direct-routing-uri-patterns-configuration) | `DIRECT_ROUTING_URI_PATTERNS` | Configuration for direct routing URI patterns.